CFDE® shows knowledge

 The examinee may bring any equipment needed to perform a forensics examination of documents for the practical section.
 Equipment may include a flashlight, measuring device, lightbox, microscope, and/or any other device that does not store information that may be used in the knowledge section of the CFDE™ Certification Examination.

-Once a prospective examinee’s application for certification by CFDE® has been approved, and the prospective examinee has been determined to be qualified by CFDE® to sit for the CFDE® Certification Examination, the prospective examinee is given a study guide from which to prepare for the CFDE® Certification Examination.
+Once a prospective examinee’s application for certification by CFDE® has been approved, and the prospective examinee has been determined to be qualified by the Certification Committee to to sit for the CFDE® Certification Examination, the prospective examinee is given a study guide from which to prepare for the CFDE® Certification Examination.

 The entire examination must be completed in one session.
 If an examinee does not pass the examination, the examinee may retake the examination after submitting a new application and examination fee.
 Only the section(s) of the examination that were not successfully completed need to be retaken.